danielsiwiec/trains/readme.md

 ### Possible improvements

 1. Defining queries through a file or other input.
+2. Allow graph modifications
-2. Multi-character station labels
+3. Multi-character station labels
-3. Reading graph from a database (i.e. neo4j)
+4. Reading graph from a database (i.e. neo4j)
-4. Adding logging with log4j or slf4j
+5. Adding logging with log4j or slf4j

 Running
 ---------------------